openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 then that code is effectively untested.
 There may be minor exceptions to this rule for code that will really difficult to exercise, such as code to detect "out of memory" or "disk full" conditions, but the general principle holds.
-If you have access to code coverage tools, check that all of the modified lines of code in the product have been executed: if code has not been executed, it has definitely not been tested.
+If you have access to code coverage tools, check that all the modified lines of code in the product have been executed: if code has not been executed, it has definitely not been tested.